 The process of creating software is intricate and frequently surprising.
-Multiple teams must collaborate and plan together to create complex software; thus they must be able to communicate with each other clearly and succinctly.
-For this purpose, Unified Modeling Language (UML) was released by Object Management Group (OMG) back in the late twentieth century.
+Multiple teams must collaborate and plan together to create complex software, thus they must be able to communicate with each other clearly and succinctly.
+For this purpose, Unified Modeling Language (UML) was released by Object Management Group (OMG) back in late twentieth century.
 One of UML's objectives was to give the development community a table and a standard design language for making and maintaining business applications [1].
-UML is a graphical language rather than a programming language and is linked with object-oriented concepts.
+UML is a graphical language rather than a programming language and is linked with object oriented concepts.

 The use of UML provides fundamental guidelines and conventions for visualizing and comprehending large software systems.
-Students will benefit from being taught how to design complicated requirements that software developers can understand if they follow the rules and provide the artifacts [2].
-This is the rationale for why UML is now included in many software engineering curricula at universities all around the world [3][4].
-However, UML https://doi.org/10.22937/IJCSNS.2023.23.7.2 poses challenges in the classroom and is rather controversial.
-UML is categorized as an ill-defined domain [5-7] because there are many model solutions to one scenario/requirement as compared to the well-defined domain, where one scenario can be solved in only one way, i.e., there is only one solution to a problem.
+Students will benefit from being taught how to design complicated requirements that software developers can understand if they follow the rules and provide the artefacts [2].
+This is the rationale for why UML is now included in many software engineering curriculum at universities all around the world [3][4].
+However, UML poses challenges in the classroom and is rather controversial.
+UML is categorized as an ill-defined domain [5-7] because there are many model solutions to one scenario/requirement as compared to the well-defined domain where one scenario can be solved in only one way, i.e. there is only one solution to a problem.
 Furthermore, students are not experts, and they need to practice lots of examples to become successful analysts.
-Lastly, students also face problems while modeling a solution for a scenario that could be incomplete and ambiguous [8].
+Lastly, students also face problems while modeling a solution for a scenario which could be incomplete and ambiguous [8].

-Numerous research has been undertaken to look at the difficulties that undergraduate students have when comprehending and creating OO models [9-11], which are explained in subsequent sections.
-This research attempts to specifically look into the issues students have when creating class diagrams and providing them hints along with textual descriptions of the system.
+Numerous research have been undertaken to look at the difficulties that undergraduate students have when comprehending and creating OO models, [9-11], which are explained in subsequent sections.
+This research attempts to specifically look into the issues students have when creating class diagrams, and providing them hints along with textual descriptions of the system.
 The following section describes difficulties students encounter while modeling class diagrams followed by object-oriented modeling.
-The evaluation method is discussed before the results.
-Conclusions are presented at the end.
+Evaluation method is discussed before the results.
+Conclusions are presented in the end.